microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Microsoft.Graph.Security.md

 Create new navigation property to subjectRightsRequests for security

 ### [New-MgSecuritySubjectRightsRequestNote](New-MgSecuritySubjectRightsRequestNote.md)
-Create a new authoredNote object.
+Create new navigation property to notes for security

 ### [New-MgSecurityThreatIntelligenceArticle](New-MgSecurityThreatIntelligenceArticle.md)
 Create new navigation property to articles for security